Stay Safe

 Ombudsman

 The Ombudsman Program protects the health, safety, welfare, and rights of long-term care residents 60 years or older.
+The Long-Term Care Ombudsman program serves all LTC facility residents regardless of their age.

 The Ombudsman investigates complaints made by or on behalf of residents.
 Services can include but are not limited to assistance with the following: